 I used ipleak.net to run independent tests on my Windows PC.
 I connected to VyprVPN servers in New York, Perth, the UK, and France, and I found no IPv4, IPv6, WebRTC, or DNS leaks on any connection.
 The results showed the VPN location and IP address every time instead of my regular location in the UK.
-This proves that VyprVPN’s security features definitely protect your traffic, hiding all of your information from hackers, your ISP, and the government.
+This proves that VyprVPN’s security features definitely protect your traffic, hiding all your information from hackers, your ISP, and the government.

-VyprVPN Cloud gives you a dedicated VPN server that’s unique to your business, so you’re always in full control of the service.
-The business server comes with a static IP address and ultra-secure privacy features as well as a seamless connection to any of your apps and software.
-This removes the need for any additional hardware installation making it easy for your IT team to set up without wasting precious time.
+VyprVPN Cloud gives you a dedicated VPN server that’s unique to your business, so you’re always in full control.
+The business server comes with a static IP address, ultra-secure privacy features, and a seamless connection to any of your apps and software.
+This removes the need for additional hardware installation making it easy for your IT team to set up without wasting precious time.
 As a business owner, you’ll also get to use VyprVPN Cloud with its 7-day free trial to see how easy it is to use.

 If you like to multitask on all of your devices, I suggest you try ExpressVPN’s split tunneling feature.
 ExpressVPN is backed by a 30-day money-back guarantee, so you can always get a refund if you’re not satisfied.

 VyprDNS is a DNS proxy feature owned entirely by VyprVPN, which means only the provider has access to your DNS requests (the websites you visit on your devices).
 Since it’s a zero-knowledge DNS service, you can rest assured that VyprVPN doesn’t record your online activity because it’s never collected by the servers.
 VyprDNS is automatically enabled on all of your connections, so you only have to select a server to benefit from full online privacy.